sagemath/trac_to_gh/Issue 3710.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.1.2",
-    "title": "Segfault in Tachyon on some latest GCC versions", "type": "issue",
+    "title": "[with spkg, positive review] Segfault in Tachyon on some latest GCC versions", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/3710",
     "user": "https://trac.sagemath.org/admin/accounts/users/aginiewicz"
 }
 ```
-Assignee: @williamstein
+Assignee: aginiewicz

 Segfault confirmed on 32 bit linux with GCC 4.3.1 and GCC 4.2.4, versions prior to GCC 4.2.3 including should work, status of version 4.3.0 is still not known, also status of 64 bit builds is not known.
 This bug is bug in gcc or bug in Tachyon that showed up after some changes to GCC somewhere in between 2008-02-01 and 2008-05-19.
 Status of 64 bit version is unknown because I have no access to hardware with those compile versions.